j-white/minion-on-pfsense/README.md

 ## Known Issues

-* Credentials can't be configured from the UI
+* Credentials for communicating with OpenNMS can't be configured from the UI
-* Status -> Services doesn't show the status for the Minion service or allow you to restart it
+* In certain cases, there can be many copies of the Minion container running simultaneously, restart the service to fix this.